hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 }
 ```

-Similar to the router configuration above, the configuration is in a table that
+Similar to the router configuration above, the configuration is in a table
-is added to the existing firewall configuration.
-The name of the table should
+called `fw_client` that is added to the existing firewall configuration.
+The
-not interfere with existing tables so (re)starting this firewall configuration
+name of the table should not interfere with existing tables so (re)starting
-does not delete any existing rules.
+this firewall configuration does not delete any existing rules.

-The table `fw_client_filter` contains the rules for filtering in one chain.
+The table contains the rules for filtering in the chain `input`.
+It contains
-The chain `input` contains the rules for incoming traffic that is addressed to
+the rules for incoming traffic that is addressed to the node itself: the chain
-the node itself: the chain is of type `filter` and attached to the hook
+is of type `filter` and attached to the hook `input`.
+By default this chain
-`input`.
-By default this chain drops all traffic that goes through it and is
+drops all traffic that goes through it and is not explicitly accepted by a rule
-not explicitly accepted by a rule (`policy drop`).
-It contains the following
+(`policy drop`).
+It contains the following rules:
-rules:

 1. The first rule allows all traffic that is already tracked by connection
    tracking (`ct`) and belongs to or is related to an existing connection (`ct